canonical/k8s-snap/docs/src/snap/howto/ceph.md

 EOF
 ```

+Then apply:

 ```
 kubectl apply -f csi-kms-config-map.yaml
 ```

 Create the `ceph-config-map.yaml` which will be stored inside a ceph.conf file
 in the CSI containers.
-This ceph.conf file will be used by Ceph daemons on each
+This `ceph.conf` file will be used by Ceph daemons on
-container to authenticate with the Ceph cluster.
+each container to authenticate with the Ceph cluster.

 ```
 cat <<EOF > ceph-config-map.yaml